Sunday, March 31, 2013

 We’re just like bugs in a bowl.
 All day

-going around never leaving their bowl
+going around never leaving their bowl.

 I say: That’s right!
 Every day climbing up